-A student's project work should be a guided study of advanced topics not covered in the curriculum.
+A student's project work should be a guided study of an advanced topic not covered in the curriculum.
 It is expected that the student learns and applies some of the techniques and knowledge taught in the class through this Project Work.
 The main objective of the Project Work is to provide students with skill and knowledge in conducting research in fundamental and application aspects of physics/allied fields.
 Proper acknowledgement and permission of unavoidable earlier published work must be given in the thesis.
 If any kind of plagiarism is practised by the student, his/her dissertation or project work shall be liable to be rejected.

-The Project Work of total 50 marks will be evaluated at the end of the semester by an evaluation committee consisting of the following four members: Head of the Department, the Supervisor, an Internal Examiner and an External Examiner.
-Another 50 marks of this course coming from Programming Techniques will be evaluated through internal assessment throughout the semester.
+The Project Work will be evaluated at the end of the semester by an evaluation committee consisting of the following four members: Head of the Department, the Supervisor, an Internal Examiner and an External Examiner.